10 Solutions to Blue Screen of Death Error 0x000000c5

-If you look into the conflict by googling it, you will find out that usually, it occurs at a kernel-level and some users managed to fix the problem by forcing their PCs to reinstall the keyboard and mouse drivers via Device Manager.
+If you look into the conflict by googling it, you will find out that usually, it occurs at a kernel level and some users fixed the problem by forcing their PCs to reinstall the keyboard and mouse drivers via Device Manager.
 To see whether that solution works, use the following instructions:

 Step 1: Press Windows key + Q to open Search, type in Device Manager, and then open it.

 Step 2: In the Device Manager window, scroll down to look for the Keyboards tree.